Skip to content

 // ["Bill", "Cindy", "David"] -- all friends and friends of friends.

-JAJO is the array counterpart of JOJO, but not allowing additional fields.
+JAJO is the array counterpart of JOJO, but unlike JOJO, it does not support additional properties.

 java